H-4 Dependents

 Dependents holding valid status in the US

 USCIS should adjudicate the H-1B petition and the H-4 Application/EAD Applications at the same time if they are included with the H-1B petition.
 H-4 applications filed separately from the H-1B petition will not adjudicated along with the H-1B petition.
-The H-1B Applicant must submit a Release Form

 I-539 (H-4) applications are personal applications, therefore ISSS cannot review the information on the applications, supporting documentation, or USCIS payment provided to ISSS.